pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 # Message Persistence API for PHP SDK

-Message Persistence provides real-time access to stored, timestamped messages across multiple regions with optional AES-256 encryption.
+Message Persistence provides real-time access to stored messages (timestamped to 10ns, replicated across zones/regions) with optional AES-256 encryption.
 Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
-You can retrieve:
-- Messages
-- Message reactions
-- Files (via File Sharing API)
+You can retrieve messages, message reactions, and files (via File Sharing API).

 ## Fetch history

-Requires Message Persistence: enable for your key in the Admin Portal.
+Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages from one or more channels, optionally including message actions, meta, message type, custom type, and publisher UUID.
+Fetch messages from one or more channels.
+Use includeMessageActions to include message actions.
+Ordering/limits:

-Ordering and time window:
 - start only: returns messages older than start (exclusive).
 - end only: returns messages from end (inclusive) and newer.
-- start and end: returns messages between them (inclusive of end).
+- both start and end: returns messages between them (inclusive of end).

-Limits:
-- Single channel: up to 100 messages.
-- Multiple channels (up to 500): up to 25 per channel.
+- Limits: up to 100 messages for a single channel; for multiple channels (up to 500), up to 25 per channel.
+With includeMessageActions: one channel, max 25.
-- With includeMessageActions: limited to 1 channel and 25 messages.
-Use iterative calls and adjust start to page through results.
+- Page iteratively by adjusting start.

 ### Method(s)